MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 These parameters are intended to minimize additional connection latency when a recursive resolver is not compliant with the requirements in
 {{server-behavior}}, and SHOULD NOT be included if most clients are using compliant recursive resolvers.
-When SvcDomainName is ".", server operators SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.
+When Target is ".", server operators SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.

 ## "mandatory" {#mandatory}

-In a ServiceForm RR, a SvcParamKey is considered "mandatory" if the RR will not function correctly for clients that ignore this SvcParamKey.
+In a ServiceMode RR, a key is considered "mandatory" if the RR will not function correctly for clients that ignore this key.
 Each SVCB protocol mapping SHOULD specify a set of keys that are "automatically mandatory", i.e. mandatory if they are present in an RR.
-The SvcParamKey "mandatory" is used to indicate any mandatory keys for this RR, in addition to any automatically mandatory keys that are present.
+The key "mandatory" is used to indicate any mandatory keys for this RR, in addition to any automatically mandatory keys that are present.

-A ServiceForm RR is considered "compatible" with a client if the client implements support for all its mandatory keys.
+A ServiceMode RR is considered "compatible" with a client if the client implements support for all its mandatory keys.
 If the SVCB RRSet contains no compatible RRs, the client will generally act as if the RRSet is empty.

-In presentation format, "mandatory" contains a list of one or more valid SvcParamKeys, either by their registered name or in the unknown-key format ({{svcfieldvalue}}).
+In presentation format, "mandatory" contains a list of one or more valid keys, either by their registered name or in the unknown-key format ({{svcfieldvalue}}).
 Keys MAY appear in any order, but MUST NOT appear more than once.
-Any listed keys MUST also appear in the SvcFieldValue.
+Any listed keys MUST also appear in the SvcParams.
-For example, the following is a valid SvcFieldValue:
+For example, the following is a valid list of SvcParams:

     echconfig=... key65333=ex1 key65444=ex2 mandatory=key65444,echconfig

 In wire format, the keys are represented by their numeric values in network byte order, concatenated in ascending order.

-This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value list.
+This key is always automatically mandatory, and MUST NOT appear in its own value list.
 Other automatically mandatory keys SHOULD NOT appear in the list either.
 (Including them wastes space and otherwise has no effect.)